Shrey1503/Spotify/README.md

 ## Query Optimization Technique

-To improve query performance, we carried out the following optimization process:
+To improve query performance, I carried out the following optimization process:

 - **Initial Query Performance Analysis Using `EXPLAIN`**
     - We began by analyzing the performance of a query using the `EXPLAIN` function.